 A-tasting I will go

 I was lucky enough to attend a tasting event right before Memorial Day sponsored by the North Shore Whisky Club, and hosted by Joshua Hatton of Single Cask Nation and ImpEx Beverage (and general whisky guru).
-I spoke of Joshua before in relation to his One Nation Under Whisky podcast in my Expectations Upended post.
-Anyway, not only was Joshua’s talk detailed and entertaining given the number of drams of (mostly) single malt whisky we were sampling, for me the highlight of the evening was when he showed us how whisky is distilled…using volunteers for the demonstration!
+I first spoke of Joshua in relation to his One Nation Under Whisky podcast in my Expectations Upended post, but this was the first time I attended one of his tastings.
+Not only was Joshua’s talk detailed and entertaining given the number of drams of (mostly) single malt whisky we were sampling, for me the highlight of the evening was when he showed us how whisky is distilled…using volunteers for the demonstration!

 There were so many expressions to try, this time I’m going to jump right into my tasting notes.
 (What, no lengthy dissertation?
 What’s this world coming to?)